jmce22/pands-project/README.md

 It turned out that I couldn't simultaneously split the data into three groups using the *hue* argument, while also imposing just one regression line per segment using the *kind = "reg"* argument.
 The contributor (username: "Redox") defined a function called 'regline', which plots a single regression line: this function is then passed into the *.map_offdiag()* function, which enables us to apply the 'regline' function to each non-diagonal segment of the pairplot.
 By using *x=x.name* and *y=y.name*, we convert each trait name to a string, and each combination of traits can have a regression line imposed on the plot of their values, because the function takes the names of the traits from the x and y axes of the pairplot.
 Values for 'data' and 'color' are given for the regline function when it is called.

 I found the quick response the my question on stackoverflow to be very helpful, as I had spent a lot of time to no avail trying to figure out how to achieve this outcome with the overall pairplot.
-I will consider using the site in future to get help with coding problems if I am really stuck.
+I will consider using the site in future to research an answer to a problem if I am very stuck.

 I experimented with many different colours for the plots.
 For the overall plot, I passed in the  the *hue* argument to seperate the datapoints by 'variety' of Iris, and then passed in the *palette* argument with the palette "Dark2", to produce a distinct colour scheme for the plot.
 For the individual species plots, I needed to pass in separate "keyword arguments" for the diagonal component (*diag_kws = dict(color = )*) and for the plots (*plot_kws = dict(color = )*).
 I figured our how to modify the colors of the invidual plots in this way from watching the following youtube video (especially around 11 mins in): https://www.youtube.com/watch?v=-eyiVTLJuqI.
 The diagonal component of each pairplot gives an overview of the distribution pattern for each individual trait, but as I was more interested in the comparison of each trait with the other traits, I chose to make the diagonal component grey for each plot.
 I then choose bold and distinct colours for the other componetns of each plot.